oasis-roles/meta_standards/README.md

 * Names should be mnemonic and descriptive and not strive to shorten more than necessary.
 Systems support long identifier names, so use them to be descriptive
 * All defaults and all arguments to a role should have a name that begins with the role name to help avoid collision with other names.
-Avoid names like `packages` in favor of a name like `foo_role_packages`.
+Avoid names like `packages` in favor of a name like `foo_packages`.

 YAML Syntax
 ===========